Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Introduction

 \IEEEPARstart{D}{istributed} energy resources (DERs), such as rooftop photovoltaic (PV) systems, home batteries, electric vehicles (EVs) and other dispatchable loads, have been steadily growing in power networks around the world.
 In Australia, an estimated 3.04 million homes and businesses have installed rooftop PV systems by 2021, with more than 2.88 GW in 349,000 systems installed in the year 2021 alone \cite{AustralianEnergyCouncil2020}.

 While DERs drive power system decarbonisation and lower energy costs, they have introduced operational challenges, especially in distribution networks where they are predominantly connected.
 These challenges typically include power quality issues due to increased voltage unbalance and dynamic range, increased power losses, and accelerated ageing of distribution transformers due to more frequent overloading events \cite{Review-01,Review-02}.
-The accepted model of open energy networks posits that many of these challenges can be efficiently addressed through DER integration strategies based on careful coordination of transmission network operators (TSOs), distribution network operators (DSOs), and emerging DER aggregators and market operators \cite{open_networks_uk,EnergyNetworksAustralia2020,FERC2222}.
+The accepted model in the Open Energy Networks Project in Australia posits that many of these challenges can be efficiently addressed through DER integration strategies based on careful coordination of transmission network operators (TSOs), distribution network operators (DSOs), and emerging DER aggregators and market operators \cite{EnergyNetworksAustralia2020}.

-Operating envelopes (OEs) were introduced in 2018 as a key enabler of such integration strategies in Australia \cite{OpEN:response} and have since gained increasing support within the industry \cite{DEIP2022,Petrou2021,Riaz2022,CutlerMerz_DOE}.
-As the uptake of DERs continues to grow, the transition to OEs has become the prevalent response from DSOs in a historic change in customer electricity connection models \cite{DEIP2022,CutlerMerz_DOE}.
-OEs specify the ranges for DER power consumption and generation permissible within the network operational limits at a given point in time and location \cite{Petrou2021,Riaz2022}.
-OEs can be used by DSOs to manage DER operation and communicate real-time network capacity information to DER aggregators, who would be able to dispatch DER demand-side network services in electricity markets without further consideration of distribution network constraints \cite{OpEN:response,ESB_DER}.
-A framework for DER market integration through OEs adopted from \cite{EnergyNetworksAustralia2020} is currently under trial demonstration in Australia in projects EDGE \cite{project_edge} and Symphony \cite{project_symphony}.
+Dynamic operating envelopes (DOEs) were introduced in 2018 as a key enabler of such integration strategies in Australia \cite{OpEN:response} and have since gained increasing support within the industry \cite{DEIP2022,Petrou2021,Riaz2022,CutlerMerz_DOE}.
+As the uptake of DERs continues to grow, the transition to DOEs has become the prevalent response from DSOs in a historic change in customer electricity connection models \cite{DEIP2022,CutlerMerz_DOE}.
+DOEs specify the ranges for DER power consumption and generation permissible within the network operational limits at a given point in time and location \cite{Petrou2021,Riaz2022}.
+DOEs can be used by DSOs to manage DER operation and communicate via the IEEE 2030.5 protocol real-time network capacity information to DER aggregators or customers \cite{IEEE20305trial}, who would be able to provide DER demand-side network services in electricity markets without further consideration of distribution network constraints \cite{OpEN:response,ESB_DER}.
+A framework for DER market integration through DOEs adopted from \cite{EnergyNetworksAustralia2020} is currently under trial demonstration in Australia in projects EDGE \cite{project_edge} and Symphony \cite{project_symphony}.

-The calculation of OEs, however, is a non-trivial problem involving the time-varying estimation and fair allocation of local network latent capacity at many consumers' DER connection points.
-In contrast with DER hosting capacity \emph{planning} assessments \cite{hc-23,hc-14,hc-new-02,hc-new-08}, OEs aim to support system \emph{operation} on time-scales from near-real-time to intra-day and day-ahead \cite{DEIP2022, Liu2021-doe}, which impose stringent requirements for accuracy, scalability and timely communications.